 For you indeed give thanks well, but the other is not edified.

 Again, the theme of edification is the controlling principle throughout chapter 14.
 Church services are not about individualism.

-Church is not about the individual but about the corporate group.
+The church is not about the individual but the corporate group.

 We should do nothing in worship that is self-serving.
 We should do everything for the edification of others.
 The idea of reciprocity is part of worship.
 People should not sit in church like bumps on a log but respond to what they hear!